She’s beautiful, isn’t she?

 Books and breeders concur that socializing is important.
 That’s very true — of all dogs.
 But just exactly how much socializing are we talking about?
 A couple of strolls down Main Street?
 A few kids over?
 That might be enough for an easy going Lab, but it’s not even close to a beginning for an Aussie.
 I’m here to tell you that you need to make this your #1 priority in a big way.
 In fact, this is the single most important thing you can do for you and your puppy.

-By worse, I mean having a dog that won’t let people on your property or in your house without at least intimidating the heck out of them.
+By worse, I mean having a dog that won’t let people onto your property or into your house without at least intimidating the heck out of them.
 Or, at most, winding up with a dog who will bite (a herding nip is considered a bite by the law) to keep anything she finds unfamiliar — and therefore suspicious — away from her people.

 Start early!
 Even if she doesn’t have all her shots yet, you can still carry her places with you to help her get used to different sights and sounds.